resizes/blog/blog/2025-06-01-latest-work.md

 The original database was running on version 5.x, so in addition to migration, we decided to upgrade to a supported version that could be kept updated against vulnerabilities.
 Initially, we considered moving to the latest version (8.x), but this proved impossible because the source database uses timeseries collections, which do not maintain strict schema consistency for their data.
-We attempted several workarounds to resolve this issue:
+We attempted several workarounds to resolve this issue.
-- Using MongoTools v100.12.0+ Based on a [MongoDB employee’s post](https://www.mongodb.com/community/forums/t/database-tools-100-4-0-released/115727), this version supposedly supports timeseries migration.
-- Pre-creating collections with ``timeseriesBucketsMayHaveMixedSchemaData`` flag – We tried enabling this flag before importing data to bypass schema conflicts
-- Modifying collection metadata – We attempted to manually adjust creation metadata to include the flag.

 Unfortunately, none of these approaches fully resolved the compatibility issues, forcing us to settle on an intermediate supported version (7.x) and schedule an upgrade in the future.

 #### MySQL
 We use AWS Aurora and RDS because they enable rapid infrastructure-as-code deployment via Terraform.
-Originally, the migration was planned with AWS DMS, but several critical limitations made it impractical:
+Originally, the migration was planned with AWS DMS, but several critical limitations made it impractical.

-- **DMS cannot migrate secondary objects (FKs and cascade constraints):**
-    - DMS replicates changes via database logs, but database engines do not log secondary object dependencies.
-    - Until 2020, an undocumented flag (HandleCascadeConstraints) could bypass this, but it’s now deprecated.
-    - The only workaround is manually modifying the DDL in 400+ instances of FKs and cascade constraints.

-- **Requirement to disable FKs during migration:**
-    - Forces application downtime.

-- **Source database timeout issues:**
-    - Resolved by importing self-managed resources into Terraform and adjusting their parameters directly (no alternative for non-managed databases).
+Finally, we decided to be ourselves the ones to do the migration task by hand.

 #### Redis
 Similarly to MySQL, we opted to use Terraform and ElastiCache for deployment and management.